-The Raymond School District #116 is a member of the United Schools Insurance Program.
+Toledo School District is a member of United Schools Insurance Program.
 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a program or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The pool was formed on September 1, 1985 when 29 school districts in the State of Washington joined together by signing a Joint Purchasing Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
-Membership as of August 31, 2024 includes 157 school districts.
+The program was formed on September 1, 1985, when 29 school districts in the state of Washington joined together by signing a Joint Purchasing Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
+Membership as of August 31, 2024, includes 157 school districts.

-The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Coverage for Wrongful Acts Liability and Employee Benefit Liability is on a claims made basis.
+The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Coverage for Wrongful Acts Liability, Miscellaneous Professional Liability, and Employee Benefit Liability is on a claims-made basis.
 All other coverages are on an occurrence basis.
-The program provides the following forms of group purchased insurance coverage for its members: Property, General Liability, Automobile Liability, Wrongful Acts Liability and Crime.
+The program provides the following forms of group purchased insurance coverage for its members: Property, Crime, General Liability, Automotive Liability, Wrongful Acts Liability, and Cyber Liability, which are included to fit the district's various needs.

-Liability insurance is acquired through their administrator, Clear Risk Solutions, which is subject to a per occurrence self-insured retention of \$500,000.
-Members are responsible for a \$5,000 deductible for each claim (member deductibles may vary), while the program is responsible for the remaining \$500,000 self-insured retention (SIR).
-Insurance carriers cover insured losses of over \$505,000 to the limits of each policy.
-Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of \$500,000 SIR.
-The program also purchases a stop loss policy with an attachment point of 3,651,272 as an additional layer of protection for its members.
+Liability insurance is acquired through their administrator, Clear Risk Solutions, which is subject to a per occurrence self-insured retention (SIR) of \$500,000.
+Members are responsible for a \$5,000 deductible for each claim (member deductibles may vary), while the program is responsible for the \$500,000 SIR.
+Insurance carriers cover insured losses over \$505,000 to the limits of each policy.
+Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of the \$500,000 SIR.
+The program also purchases a stop loss policy with an attachment point of \$3,651,272, as an additional layer of protection for its members.

-Property insurance is subject to a per-occurrence deductible of \$500,000.
-Members are responsible for a \$5,000 deductible amount of each claim (member deductibles may vary), while the program is responsible for the \$500,000 SIR.
+Property insurance is subject to a per occurrence SIR of \$500,000.
+Members are responsible for a \$5,000 deductible for each claim (member deductibles may vary), while the program is responsible for the \$500,000 SIR.
 Insurance carriers cover insured losses over \$505,000 to the limits of each policy.
-Equipment Breakdown insurance is subject to a per-occurrence deductible of \$10,000.
-Members are responsible for a \$2,500 deductible amount of each claim, while the program is responsible for the remaining \$7,500.
+Equipment Breakdown insurance is subject to a per occurrence pool retention of \$10,000.
+Members are responsible for a \$2,500 deductible each claim, while the program is responsible for the remaining \$7,500.

-Privacy, Security and Technology (Cyber) Insurance is subject to a per-occurrence SIR of \$250,000.
+Privacy, Security, and Technology (Cyber) insurance is subject to a per occurrence SIR of \$250,000.
 Members are responsible for a \$10,000 deductible for each claim, while the program is responsible for the remaining \$240,000.

-Members contract to remain in the program for a minimum of one year, and must give notice before August 31 before terminating participation the following September 1.
+Members contract to remain in the program for a minimum of one year and must give notice before end of day August 31 to terminate participation the following September 1.
 The Interlocal Agreement is renewed automatically each year.
-Even after termination, a member is still responsible for contributions to the pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the Interlocal Agreement.
+Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported, and in-process claims for the period they were a signatory to the Interlocal Agreement.

 The program is fully funded by its member participants.
 Claims are filed by members with Clear Risk Solutions, which has been contracted to perform program administration, claims adjustment, and loss prevention for the program.
-Fees paid to third party administrators under this arrangement for the year ending August 31, 2024 were \$1,696,665.
+Fees paid to the third-party administrator under this arrangement for the year ending August 31, 2024, were \$1,696,665.